CoolToday Park officially opens Tomahawk Tiki Bar

 Dunn has previously said that March 24 was just the beginning at the park.

 While those visiting are in for a fun time, work continues at the park.
-Dunn says that some signage was still going up and it's mainly small details at this point.
+Dunn said some signage was still going up and it's mainly small details at this point.

 Along with the finishing touches the Braves are also in the process of hiring more staff as they continue to move into their new home.